PaulMcInnis/JobFunnel/readme.md

   To better understand how the delaying algorithm works, check out [this Jupyter Notebook][delay_jp] I made breaking it down step by step with code and visualizations included.

-Since this is just a fork I will leave the original description at the bottom, which gives valuable instructions and provides credit to the original creators.
+Since this is just a fork I'll leave the original description at the bottom, which provides valuable instructions and gives credit to the original creators.
 Also for anyone interested in Data Science stuff, check out [this other Jupyter Notebook][tfidf_jp] where I did some very rough exploratory analysis and experimentation while building the current implementation of the duplicate filter, which uses TF-IDF and Cosine Similarity to detect duplicates.

-__*Note*__: If the scraper seems slow, that is on purpose.
+__*Note*__: If the scraper seems slow, that's on purpose.
 Delaying is enabled by default and can be turned off, but I HIGHLY recommend not doing that.
-You can try tweaking the delay settings if it seems too slow.
+You can tweak the delay settings if it's too slow for you.

 ---